FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 can be to some degree eliminated, e.g. by pinning DUT program threads to specific CPU cores and isolating those cores to avoid context switching.
-But some level of adverse effects may remain even after all such reasonable precautions are applied.
+But some level of adverse effects may remain even after all such reasonable precautions are applied, negatively impacting DUT's network performance.
-These effects affect DUT's network performance negatively.
-As the effects are hard to predict in general, they have impact similar to what other engineering disciplines define as a noise.
+As the effects are hard to predict in general, they have an impact similar to what other engineering disciplines define as a noise.
 Thus, all such effects are called an SUT noise.